tachiyomiorg/website/src/help/guides/source-problems.md

 ---
-title: Troubleshooting Problems
+title: Troubleshooting problems
 description: Encountered an issue with a source?
 Here are resources to help you troubleshoot it.
 lang: en-US
 ---

-# Troubleshooting Problems
+# Troubleshooting problems

 **This page is for when you encounter a problem with a source (built-in or extension).**